sriramgkn/sriramgkn.github.io/_posts/2024-03-29-api-calling.md

 In summary, GraphQL provides a different and in many cases more efficient approach to developing APIs than REST.
 It solves many pain points of REST like over/under-fetching and the need for multiple endpoints.
 However, REST still has its place and is not going away anytime soon.
 The choice between GraphQL and REST depends on the specific needs of your application.

-Let us now look at code examples (with explanations) of how to implement REST APIs using the Django REST Framework (DRF).
+Let us now look at code examples (with explanations) of how to implement REST APIs using the Django REST Framework (DRF):

 ## DRF: Setting up a Model